marie678/Projet-Mise-en-prod-3A/README.md

 #### As pure application users

 If you're simply looking to use the application without the need to interact with the backend code, no setup is required!
-Just follow this link: https://frigo-vide.lab.sspcloud.fr/.
+Just follow this [link](https://frigo-vide.lab.sspcloud.fr/).

 #### With python